 1,000 BC: Successive earthquakes submerge the oldest known submerged archaeological town site of Pavlopetri in Greece.

 1,000 BC: Hekla 3 volcanic eruption, its most severe of the Holocene, vaguely tied to this date.

 931 BC: Traditional dates for the reign of Solomon.

 900 BC: Estimated date of Cascajal block of Olmec writing found in Mexico (Independent, 15th Sept 2006).

-800 BC: Approximate dating of Bronze Age Uffington White Horse, the only chalk hill figure proven to be prehistoric (by dating the silts underneath the chalk).
+800 BC: Approximate dating of Bronze Age Uffington White Horse, by dating the silts underneath the chalk.It is the only chalk hill figure in Britain proven to be prehistoric.

-500 BC: Somerset peat drier (Peat Moors Centre).
+500 BC: Somerset peat relatively dry (Peat Moors Centre).

 664 BC: “Egypt ruled by Kushite Pharaohs” (TAWH, p.45); 25th Dynasty.

 712 BC: Kushite invasion of Egypt (Rohl, Legend, p19).